Visa policy of Gabon: Electronic visa (e-Visa)

 Gabon announced the introduction of an electronic visa system for visitors in January 2015.

 The e-Visa was introduced on 15 June 2015.

 The e-Visa system is usable by citizens of any country that requires a visa to visit Gabon.
 The e-Visa is issued 72 hours after the application and is valid only for those arriving via Leon Mba International Airport in Libreville.

+E-visas are granted for these durations: